Bugrahantabak/GPS-Bulk/README.md

 How to deploy:

-1 - Connect to the PROV server as ntappadm.
+1 - FTP to the PROV server as ntappadm.
 2 - Transfer the files to a folder like  "/var/mcp/bulk".
-1 - Unzip/Untar the files.
+1 - Unzip the files.
 2 - Inside of this folder execute "chmod 777 *"